 Broad and flexible lender-of-last-resort financing to large banks is a popular response by central banks to the systemic risk created by the potential for fire sales.
-The time needed for financial claims to be liquidated is bought by such financing in a timely manner.
+The time needed for financial claims to be liquidated bought by such financing on time.

-Secured financing to regulated commercial banks has always been provided by the U.S. Federal Reserve through its discount window.
-However, the discount window is not accessible to dealers not regulated as banks.
+The U.S. Federal Reserve has always provided secured financing to regulated commercial banks through its discount window.
+However, the discount window is not accessible to dealers, since they are not as regulated as banks.

-For the cash that was lost by the exit of repo counterparties and other less suitable funding sources to be replaced, there may be lessening of the extent to which a dealer bank is financed by traditional insured bank deposits during a solvency crisis.
+For the cash that was lost by the exit of repo counterparties and other less suitable funding sources to be replaced, there may be lessening of the extent to which traditional insured bank deposits finance a dealer bank during a solvency crisis.

 The cash and securities left by customers in their prime brokerage accounts are sometimes partly used by prime brokers to finance themselves.
-In the U.K., securities and cash in prime brokerage accounts are generally comingled with assets of prime brokers and are, therefore, available to the prime brokers for the purposes of their business.
+In the U.K., securities and cash in prime brokerage accounts are generally commingled with assets of prime brokers and are, therefore, available to the prime brokers for their business.

 A prime broker in the U.S. must aggregate its clients’ free balances in safe areas of the broker dealer’s business-related activities to servicing its customers or deposit the funds in a reserve bank account to prevent the comingling of customer and company funds.

 The financing provided by prime brokers to their clients is typically secured by the assets of those clients’ prime brokers.
 In the U.S., the asset of a client can also be used as collateral to finance a dealer bank’s margin loans through re-hypothecation.